pin-yu/go-benchmark/README.md

 summary

 Just use `slices.SortStableFunc`.
-Obviously, `slices.SortStableFunc` is faster than `sort.SliceStable`.
+Obviously, `slices.SortStableFunc` is faster and no additional memory consumption than `sort.SliceStable`.

 ## Multiplication and Division